noah978/AltStore-Docs/sources.md

 ### Deprecated versions API

-The following properties are still usable with the v1.0 API as properties of an app object.
+The following properties are still usable with the v1.0 API as properties of an app object, but are deprecated and subject to discontinuation as soon as March 2023.

 * version
 * versionDate